What is the best property management software for your rental properties?

 First thing’s first: is QuickBooks suitable for handling your property management accounting needs?

 The short answer: yes, you can use QuickBooks for property management accounting.
-But... you probably won’t like it very much as it's not it
+But... you probably won’t like it very much.

 Like any business, you need an accounting system you can count on, whatever form that takes.

-It would be beneficial for you to have a way to track accounts payable, receivables, maintenance and repair costs, issue payments to owners, and generally figure out whether you’re profitable or not.
+It would be beneficial for you to have a way to track accounts payable, receivables, maintenance and repair cost; issue payments to owners; and generally figure out whether you’re profitable or not.